marians/www.sendung.de/content/_index.md

 ## What happened recently

+### January 2026

+The [Digital Independence Day](https://di.day/) initiative by German Chaos Computer Club (CCC) is a promising campaign to raise awareness about digital sovereignty and strikes close to home.
+It inspired me to adress a few dependencies in my own digital life.
+And, of course, it reminded me that a personal blog is a nice and independent piece of sovereign communication to have.

+### November 2025

+I've launched a hyper-local journalism project for my home town: [rösrathblog](https://roesrathblog.de/).
+The idea is to grow it into a community-driven platform that doesn't depend too much on me.

 ### February 2025

 Video: [Wie Ihr Euch ein Mastodon-Konto auf GRUENE.SOCIAL einrichtet](https://peertube.netzbegruenung.de/w/fh378NDtwuf9szAGfj8PRf).
 Richtet sich an Mitglieder und Gliederungen von BÜNDNIS 90/DIE GRÜNEN.